 7. Difference In Odor

 As black pepper has its outer fruit layer intact, it contains odor-forming terpenes in it.
 These compounds give the floral and woody flavor to it.
 However, in white pepper, these scents are found missing due to the removal of this outer layer.
-White pepper has a mushy odor developed during its fermentation.
+White pepper has a mushy odor developed during its fermentationi XA chemical process that uses bacteria, yeast, or fungi to convert sugar or starch into an acid or alcohol. .

 8. Medicinal Values

 White pepper carries more medicinal values when compared to black pepper.
-In ancient Ayurvedic and Chinese therapies, white pepper is widely used for treating arthritis, malaria, constipation, joint pain, nasal congestion, food poisoning, nausea, and cholera, to name a few.
+In ancient Ayurvedic and Chinese therapies, white pepper is widely used for treating arthritisi XA condition characterized by swelling of joints, which causes pain, stiffness, and difficulty in movement. , malaria, constipation, joint pain, nasal congestion, food poisoning, nausea, and cholera, to name a few.

 9. Extent Of Allergies